7 Benefits of a Rowing Machine Workout

 Incorporating a Rowing Machine Into Your Workout Routine

-Once you begin using your Peloton Row, you may be surprised at just how easy it is to incorporate rowing into your usual fitness routine.
-A rowing machine is the perfect addition to your home gym, as so many people are rediscovering.
-The Peloton Row is also comfortable, easy to store, and offers access to all our rowing classes and the accompanying Peloton playlists.
-Rowing is one of the best ways to amp up your fitness plan or start a new one.
+Once you give rowing a try, you may be surprised at just how easy it is to incorporate rowing into your usual fitness routine.
+Whether you’re using a rowing machine in your home gym, like Peloton Row, or you’re trying Row workouts through the Peloton App on the machine at your local gym, it’s one of the best ways to amp up your fitness plan or start a new one.
+Check out some of the rowing circuit workouts available on the App.